Scott's Law / Failure to Yield to an Emergency Vehicle

 Scott's Law History

 "Scott's Law" was passed by the Illinois legislature and named after a Chicago Fireman, Lieutenant Scott Gillen, who was tragically struck and killed by a driver on the Dan Ryan Expressway.
 The driver who hit Lieutenant Gillen was traveling in the lane immediately adjacent to where his emergency vehicle was parked while he was aiding motorists involved in an accident.
 Over the years, many more fatal accidents stemming from Scott's Law violations have occurred, prompting a tough stance from law enforcement agencies, legislators, prosecutors and judges alike.
 Efforts to educate the public about Scott's Law have increased as well.
+The law was most recently updated with enhanced penalties July of 2019.

 Traffic Ticket Defense Attorneys